 As I spoke, I walked around the edges of the semi-circle I have arranged the desks into this year.
 The classroom size is perfect; I have no more than twenty in any class.
 As I pound on the desk tops to emphasize a point, or dance in the opening just beside my desk to coax a response, the students are with me.
 “Theme,” I tell them, “is the point the author is trying to make or address.
 Theme is the thing we are paying for with our time and our attention.
 In literature, it’s the reason we came.”

 “Nice,” one male student said in an audible tone.
 Others nodded as well, and then applauded when I promised to bring fortune cookies for everyone on Monday.
 “There can always be more than one theme,” I said.
 “All you have to do is call witnesses to the stand to support your claim, your contention, your statement about what the theme is.
 And who would you call?
 If you say the theme is ‘look both ways before you walk.” who could you call to support that?”

 “What about the story?
 What in the story could you call to the stand?”

 “Quotes?” asked the quiet girl.
 “Quotes from the story?”

 “Yes!”
 I yelled, slamming my fists on her desk.
 “Yes,” I sang to no music at all.
 They are about to write a formal essay about theme in Jamaica Kincaid’s “Girl.”
 I assured them they were more than up to the task, and, as some smiled in agreement (even the one who complained after the first reading that “Girl” made no sense), I remembered what I said to the man at the karaoke place.
 “Thanks for the compliment,” I yelled back over the din as he high-fived James on the singing, “but you’re wrong.
 I’m where I’m supposed to be.”

 I wanted to tell him what I told my students on the very first day.
-“My name is Mark E.P.
-Roberts, and teaching is my calling.”
+“My name is Mr. Roberts, and I will be your teacher.”

 –Mark E.P.
 Roberts (teachermandc)